ton-blockchain/ton/docker/README.md

 ```yaml
 kubectl apply -f metallb-config.yaml
 ```
-* Install the Pod with TON validator

-Update <PUBLIC_IP> fields and specify address from CIDR range in [ton-metal-lb.yaml](ton-metal-lb.yaml) and Deploy TON docker container:
+#### Install

 ```yaml
 kubectl apply -f ton-metal-lb.yaml
 ```
+We do not use Pod Node Affinity here, since the Pod will remember the host with local storage it was bound to.

+#### Verify installation
 Assume your network CIDR (**--pod-network-cidr**) within cluster is 10.244.1.0/24, then you can compare the output with the one below:
 ```yaml
 kubectl get service